Passaddhi Vihara

 We rejoice in your financial contribution!

-Your support joins that of others in making monastic life possible in today’s world.
+Your support joins that of others in making monastic life possible in today’s world where rent, utilities, … etc are part of maintaining a monastic dwelling.

 The QR codes below link to an account that is managed by volunteers who act as financial stewards.
 These stewards act on your behalf in seeing that Ayya Niyyānika (U.S. legal name: Michelle Raymond) and Ayya Suvijjānā are supported in their monastic life.